 Bacillus subtilis has the ability to form spores that protect the microbes from harsh conditions until they enter an environment ripe for germination, such as the GI tract.
-Because of this spore-forming ability, Bacillus subtilus offers additional benefits as a probiotic:
+Because of this spore-forming ability, Bacillus subtilis offers additional benefits as a probiotic:

 Each type and strain of probiotic, spore and non-spore forming, performs a different role with particular benefits in terms of digestion and immunity, as well as where in the GI tract they act.
 Multi-strain probiotic supplements provide a broad spectrum of benefits.

 2. Meroni P L, Palmieri R, Barcellini W, De Bartolo G, Zanussi C. Effect of long-term treatment with B. subtilis on the frequency of urinary tract infections in older patients.
 Chemioterapia.
 1983;2:142–144.

 3. Novelli A, Ulivelli A, Reali E F, Mannelli F, Trombi-Belcari L, Spezia R, Periti P. Bacillus subtilis spores as a natural pro-host oral agent.
 Preliminary data in children.
 Chemioterapia.
 1984;3:152–155.

 4. Holtmann, G. & Bremer, E. (2004).
 Thermoprotection of Bacillus subtilis by exogenously provided glycine betaine and structurally related compatible solutes: involvement of the Opu transporters.
 J Bacteriol 186, 1683–1693.